 Job interviews are the most important part of anybody’s career who has chosen to explore working for an organization.

-Attending an interview is always nerve-racking for an applicant, at the same time a ticket to the new world in their career.
+Attending an interview is always nerve-racking for an applicant, at the same time is a ticket to the new world in their career.

-When seeing from employer’s perspective it is a time-consuming process as well as the most responsible task as every single employee hired contributes to the success of the organization.
+When seeing from an employer’s perspective it is a time-consuming process as well as the most responsible task as every single employee hired contributes to the success of the organization.